g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 ### The system of the world

-If our world can be said to have a system, it is Humanism (bourgeois morality, rights) plus neoliberalism (international capital) plus nationalism (which in _DE_ is portrayed quite positively, in the post-commune Revachol demi-pride of Kim and many others).
+If our world can be said to have a system, it is humanism (bourgeois morality, rights) plus neoliberalism (international capital) plus nationalism (which in _DE_ is a positive, the post-commune Revacholian demi-pride of Kim and most other characters). <a href="#fn:2" id="fnref:2">2</a>

-But what _is_ the relationship between ultraliberalism (capitalism) and Moralism (humanism).
-On the face of it they seem unrelated, answering different questions, with different temperaments.
+But what is the relationship between ultraliberalism (capitalism) and Moralism (humanism)?
+On the face of it they seem unrelated, answering different questions, enlisting different people with very different temperaments.
 How do they share power?
 Are they the same thing, is one a mask for the other to operate more freely with a good conscience?

 I don't think the game has the answers.
-It's probably their weakest treatment of the big ideologies, because it fails to note _any_ common ground between centrism and leftism - the fucking labour movement being the obvious one, human rights, antiwar, [growth](http://fayde.co.uk/dialojue/3621637).
+Centrism gets a weak treatment: the authors fail to note _any_ common ground between centrism and leftism - the fucking labour movement being the obvious one, or human rights, antiwar, and for most of history, the prioritisation of [growth](http://fayde.co.uk/dialojue/3621637).
 Even a cartoon punk band of 20 year olds can do <a href="{{baby}}">better</a> than that ("_We marched together for the eight-hour day / and held hands in the streets of Seattle._")

-Against the general dismissal and othering of liberals, we have to note KHTK's loving portrait of Kim, the sincere, decent Moralist - whose portrait, on screen for most of the game, wears <a href="https://static.wikia.nocookie.net/disco-elysium/images/7/77/Kim-kitsuragi.jpg">an actual halo</a>.
-The icon of self-control and the good side of the professions and the institutions.
-If commie cop is in some ways the natural path for you to take Harry, every playthrough will have the same Kim.
+Against this general othering of liberals, we have to note KHTK's loving portrait of Kim, the sincere, decent Moralist - whose portrait, on your screen for most of the game, wears <a href="https://static.wikia.nocookie.net/disco-elysium/images/7/77/Kim-kitsuragi.jpg">an actual halo</a>.
+He's the icon of self-control and the good side of the professions and institutions.
+If commie cop is in some ways the natural path for you to make Harry walk – if Harry is an incoherent soul who could turn into something else at any moment – every playthrough will have the same Kim, a fulcrum of normie virtue to anchor him.

 <!-- "stable shape compared to the blurry smears of colour we see in other portraits, which indicates Kim's role as an anchor"  -->

-Kim aside, in the broader geopolitics of Elysium I smell the Chomskyan vice: assuming that every event and every ill has a designer.
+But (leaving Kim aside) I smell vice in the broader geopolitics of Elysium: the Chomskyan vice of assuming that every event and every ill has a designer.
 Obviously a Western designer or a Western puppet. <!-- Haiti is one exception.  -->

-The main valid jab is at the hypocrisy of institutional humanism.
+The main valid jab at institutional humanism is not murder or exploitation (which it usually does less than the alternatives) but hypocrisy, political cover, and denial of its own power.
 We killed hundreds of thousands of Iraqis, or got them killed, in the name of freedom, democracy, human rights, education, etc. [We tortured many others](https://www.independent.co.uk/news/uk/politics/complicity-in-torture-the-case-against-the-united-kingdom-9922063.html).
 This was not long ago and is not the most recent case.

 > The First World War was, like the abattoir in Vietnam, quite describable as a liberals’ war.
 Any medium-run view of history will show that it did more damage to ‘Western civilisation’ than any form of ideology, not least in clearing the very path, through the ruins and cadavers, along which totalitarians could later instate and militarise themselves...
 Yet I think it’s clear... that it was the disturbance to the natural order that made the young Isaiah tremble and flinch... it would have been more precise to say: [horror] only for certain sorts of physical violence and political experiment.
 Policemen are supposed to control crowds, not crowds policemen.
 Vietnam... was a laboratory experiment run by technician-intellectuals and academic consultants, who furnished us with terms like ‘interdict’, ‘relocate’, ‘body count’ and ‘strategic hamlet’.
 To cope with the ensuing calamity, the Bundys and McNamaras later evolved the view that, while the war might have been a blunder, the error could, for reasons of state and for reasons of face, not be admitted.
 In this, too, they were seconded by Berlin.